brihernandez/GunsAndBullets2/README.md

 ### CalculateThickHitDetection
 The alternative hit detection method.
 Instead of a raycast, this uses a [SphereCast](https://docs.unity3d.com/ScriptReference/Physics.SphereCast.html) for hit detection.
 This method is more expensive, but can be more robust and useful for things such as visibily large bullets or a form of making hit detection more forgiving.

-For both optimization and game-design purposes, **thick hit detection only checks layers specified in the bullet's `TargetMask` property**.
+For both optimization and game-design purposes, **thick hit detection only checks layers specified on the `ThickHitLayers` property**.
 See the [ThickBullets section](#Thick-Bullets) for more details.

 ## Damage
 This project **does not** include any kind of damage system.
 This is implementation specific, so you will need to add your own code for handling damage.
 There are two convenient places to place handling damage code marked with `//TODO:` comments.

-## Explosions
+There are two types of damage:

+### Impact Damage
+Impact damage, to be implemented in the `HandleImpactDamage()` function, is triggered whenever the bullet hits something as defined by `RayHitLayers`.

+### Explosion Damage
 Using the `ExplodeOnImpact` and `ExplodeOnTimeout` properties, bullets can be set to explode.
 Functionality for this is very limited, since the exact needs of an explosion system vary depending on the project.
 As with damage, it is expected for a user to fill in their own code for handling damage.

+Explosion damage is to be implemented in the `HandleExplosionDamage()` function.

+Explosion damage is not mutually exclusive with impact damage.
+If a bullet explodes on impact, it will deal both impact damage **and** explosion damage.
+This is how I typically handle it, because I like having impacts deal "bonus" damage for explosive weapons, and a purely explosive weapon can still be created by setting impact damage to zero.

 Explosions and impacts are configured to use different effects, which can be specified using the `ExplodeFXPrefab` and `ImpactFXPrefab` properties.